 The Library is intended for the use of Widener faculty, students, and staff.
 We are pleased to permit persons not directly affiliated with the University to use the library’s materials and facilities and to apply for borrowing privileges when warranted by research needs.
 The following statements outline the privileges which are extended to library visitors and the conditions under which they will be granted.
-All visitors must show proper identification upon each entrance, and must sign in and out using our Guest Register at the Reserve desk.
+All visitors must use the call box at the front door for entrance, show proper identification upon each entrance, and sign in and out using our Guest Register at the Reserve desk.

 Students and Faculty from Other Colleges/Universities